 - How will my Scope Evidence and my Policy Management module policies be stored?

-- Is there a character limit for DocuLinks submitted as Evidence?
+- Is there a character limit for DocuLinks submitted as Evidence, or links to policies for the Policy Management module?

 - Are there size limitations for files uploaded as compliance Evidence, or as policies for the Policy Management module?